 The design is not very interesting

 To be honest, you either like these headphones, or you don’t.
 There is no middle ground.
+If you want a better design with almost the same quality, consider getting Shure SRH1540.

 Verdict: The Sennheiser HD 25 headphones are excellent pieces for DJs.
 They offer a good sound quality, have a durable design, and are suitable for any user.